Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 ### Did it work?

-To check, if the data is properly stored in HDFS, you can run this command inside the Docker container:
+There are two ways, of checking:

+#### Command Line

 ```
 /usr/local/hadoop/bin/hdfs dfs -ls /user/root/input
 ```
-This will show all the available datasets within the folder `input` with the root's user directory.
+This command will show all the available datasets within the folder `input` with the root's user directory.
 Have a look, if `<name-in-hdfs>` is listed.

+#### UI

-If you want to have this information displayed with some eye-candy, visit the Hadoop Overview page at `localhost:50070`, navigate to `"Utilities"/"Browse the file-system"` and browse to the root's user-directory.
+Visit the Hadoop Overview page at `localhost:50070`, navigate to `"Utilities"/"Browse the file-system"` and browse to the root's user-directory.
+Check, if `<name-in-hdfs>` is listed.

 ## Write MapReduce job in Java